- The pyrrolizidine alkaloids which are contained within this plant cause irreversible liver damage to both animals and humans.

 - Dormant seeds can lay underground for up to 20 years before growth commences.

-Ragwort is covered in the Weeds Act 1959 where you have a duty of care to control ragwort.
-It is a highly toxic plant that can lead to irreversible liver damage in livestock and humans.
+Ragwort is covered in the Weeds Act 1959 where you have a duty of care to control ragwort (agricultural land only).
+It is a highly toxic plant that can lead to irreversible liver damage in livestock.

 Ragwort is toxic to horses and cattle.
 In livestock, the alkaloids act to cause liver damage and death.